 Of course, the writing is an important part of any series, the stories, plots and subplots along with both shorter and long term story arcs are indeed the lifeblood of any fictional genre production.
 I can’t even think how many times I have thought a series would be worth getting invested in only to have it ruined by shoddy, unimaginative writing.
 This series had its hits and misses, starting off well with a great pilot that set the stage pretty thoroughly for what would follow.
 The show’s take on the earlier encounters with alien species we knew Starfleet would encounter later in TOS was usually pretty well done and even at times exceptional.

 Speaking of exceptional, when the show had earth attacked by a whole new species of aliens, or I should say, three new species who had all developed spaceflight technology simultaneously was when the series really took off in my opinion.
 The entire Xindi arc was, in my opinion, exceptionally good science fiction and represents some of the best science fiction I have ever seen on tv.

 I have to wonder how Discovery will do recreating the mythology of Trek just a decade before Kirk, Spock and the rest.
 Will it be something grandly original and interesting or will it be more of the same with a new paint job?
 Fingers crossed and hoping for the best, I look forward to seeing more Trek in the form of a television series where it began

-All in all Enterprise was a good solid series in the Trek canon and deserved more love and respect than it seemed to receive.
-It left on a sour note with a disastrous finale episode, but its still one of my favorite Treks after TNG and DS9, which I think edge it out for overall quality of material, characters and being just plain good science fiction.
-As a fan I am grateful for all three and still go back and rewatch either parts of or the whole series again from time to time without the need to make use of time travel.
+All in all, Enterprise was a good solid series in the Trek canon and deserved more love and respect than it seemed to receive.
+It left on a sour note with a disastrous finale episode, but it’s still one of my favorite Treks after TNG and DS9, which I think edged it out for the overall quality of material, characters and is just plain good science fiction.
+As a fan, I am grateful for all three and still go back and rewatch either part of or the whole series again from time to time without the need to make use of time travel.